Lickability/swift-best-practices/CombinedDocument.md

 * Use `UIStackView`s instead of explicit constraints between siblings whenever possible, unless there are noticeable performance issues.
 * Each nib should have a single top level item.
     * Separate `UIView` subclasses designed in Interface Builder into their own nib files.
-* Use `IBDesignable` and `IBInspectable` for common design properties, e.g. specifying a view’s corner radius or giving it a border.
+* Use `IBInspectable` for common design properties, e.g. specifying a view’s corner radius or giving it a border.
+Avoid use of `IBDesignable` due to [outstanding tooling issues](http://www.openradar.appspot.com/radar?id=4952346488471552).
-* When setting colors in Interface Builder, use the ones defined in asset catalogs to ensure that all use of common colors is updated from a single source.
+* Do not set colors in Interface Builder.
+It is too easy to fall out of sync with asset catalog and design system colors when they’re set in Interface Builder.
+Instead, exclusively use color constants provided in code as described in [Assets](https://github.com/Lickability/swift-best-practices/blob/master/Assets.md).
+* Do not set fonts on text components in Interface Builder.
+Similar to colors, adherence to a design system can become more cumbersome when fonts are specified in both code and Interface Builder.
+Set all fonts in code.
 * Whenever possible, design and layout views in Interface Builder, and load them from their corresponding nibs from code.
     * For `UITableViewCell` and `UICollectionViewCell`s, register the cell with the `UITableView` or `UICollectionView` using the nib name.
     * For other views, you can refer to the following code: